vladp/CppOrm/README.txt

 * uses shared pointers (boost::shared_ptr) to store rows in table to avoid memory leaks and prevent excessive copying.

-* for each declared table you can use some convinience functions
+* for each declared table you can use some convenience functions
 	* generate create table string at runtime
- 	* assing random values to all the fields for a row
+ 	* assign random values to all the fields for a row
-	* assing nulls to all the fields for a row
+	* assign nulls to all the fields for a row
 	* nice-print a row out to an ostream